Rutgers, The State University of New Jersey

 Health Insurance: Scholars are required to provide their own health care insurance.
 In the event of an emergency, services will be provided either through our emergency department or our walk-in clinic.

 Social Activities: Scholars will engage in weekly extracurricular social/wellness activities.
-Possible activities include: roller skating, theme park, volleyball, NJMS cook-out, live workout classes, scavenger hunts, meditation, game night, movie night, yoga, etc. Information will also be provided for the many free social activities in the downtown Newark area.
+Possible activities include roller skating, volleyball, NJMS cook-out, live workout classes, scavenger hunts, meditation, game night, movie night, yoga, etc. Information will also be provided for social activities located in downtown Newark.